ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ```

-## 5. Launching the Kernel - Changing the paraemters
+## 5. Launching the Kernel - Changing the parameters

 Alright that’s all the code we need for the kernel.
 We now have a kernel which can compute all the z values and activations.
 The only thing left to do now is to call the kernel.
 This can be done via the triple chevron launch syntax.